polarofficial/polar-ble-sdk/documentation/KnownIssues.md

 - **Problem:** H10 disconnects the BLE connection after 45 seconds timeout when H10 is removed from strap.
 The BLE disconnect cancels the reading of the internal recording saved to H10 memory.
 This is problematic in cases when long recording is saved to H10 memory, and reading of it may take tens of seconds.
 - **Workaround:**
     - keep H10 attached on strap and strap worn by the user

+#### Issue 2
+- **Firmware:** all firmwares
+- **Feature:** Terminate data streaming
+- **Problem:** Streaming of ECG and ACC data shall always be terminated by the phone application.
+If this is not done , H10 stays on until battery is removed or empty.
+This happens also when removing the sensor from the strap.
+- **Workaround:**
+    - Make sure to terminate connection by the phone before removing sensor from the strap

 ## Polar OH1
 #### Issue 1